Petrina99/pizza-maker/README.md

 Allows user to choose toppings for his pizza, select size, apply a discount code and choose quantity of pizza.

-Stores info about the pizza and the order address in firebase firestore.
+Stores info about the order and user emails in firebase firestore.

 # Technologies used